Breaking the Ice

 And rightly so - it’s an interesting album and very hard to pigeonhole.

-RM: I have to say right at the top of the interview Barbara that I listen to, and hear, a serious amount of music in many musical genres, and ‘Under the Ice’ intrigued me and piqued my interest like very few albums have recently.
+Ross Muir: I have to say right at the top of the interview intrigued me and piqued my interest like very few albums have recently.

-Based primarily on piano & vocal arrangements, with other instrumentation such as flute, cello and guitars supplying additional layers, it’s an album that produces different textures and some almost ‘ethereal’ moments, as well as more traditional pieces from ballad to rock.
+Based primarily on piano and vocal arrangements, with other instrumentation such as flute, cello and guitars supplying additional layers, it’s an album that produces different textures and some almost ethereal moments, as well as more traditional pieces from ballad to rock.

 Where did the inspiration come from to produce such an interesting collection of songs?

-RM: I found the title track to be both a haunting and captivating opening to the CD, and it sets up an album that is reminiscent of British singer songwriter Kate Bush.
-Although there is no true comparison to that artist vocally, or even in song similarity, there are clear comparisons to her music, more progressive arrangements, and her off-the-wall or ‘non-conforming’ songs.
+RM: I found the title track to be both a haunting and captivating opening to the CD, and it sets up an album that is reminiscent of British singer songwriter Kate Bush - although there is no true comparison to that artist vocally, or even in song similarity.

 BR: I love Kate Bush’s style, but I have never really dwelled upon her music.